ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 ### auditTime

 - `auditTime` now emits the last value from the source when the source completes, after the audit duration elapses.
-Previously, `auditTime` would mirror the completion without emitting the value, without waiting for the audit duration to elapse.
+Previously, `auditTime` would mirror the completion without emitting the value and without waiting for the audit duration to elapse.

 ### buffer